 The fine arts core requirement may be met in several ways.
-Students with a minimal musical background may prefer 231, 232, 236, 238, or 241.
+Students with a minimal musical background may prefer 133, 236, 238, or 241.
 Students with greater musical background should take 233, 234, or possibly, 103.
-Because 103 satisfies the core requirement and is the initial course in all concentrations involving music, freshmen considering any of these programs should take 103 along with 113 and 123, both quarter courses, which are also part of such programs.
+Because 103 satisfies the core requirement and is the initial course in all concentrations involving music, freshmenn considering any of these programs should take 103 along with 113 and 123, both quarter courses, which are also part of such programs.

-GENERAL COURSES
+GENERAL AND CORE COURSES

-231 An Introduction to Music Literature.
+- 133 The Enjoyment of Music.
+F and S, core.
+An introductory course in music listening for students of any class level with any sort of background in music.
+Following a two-week introduction for all students, each student will elect four three-week units from the list that appears below.
+Each unit consists of eight classroom presentations and discussions plus a final test.
+Each unit will be completed before the next begins.
+Students will do listening and reading assignments.
+Topical units will be chosen from: oratorio, symphony, program music, opera, pre-Baroque music, instruments of the orchestra, church music, the avant garde, choral music, and solo songs.
+Mr. C. Kaiser, Mr. D. Topp, and staff. - 233 History of Music.
 F, core.
-For students with limited musical background who are interested in increasing their knowledge and enjoyment of music.
-The emphasis is on intelligent and perceptive listening.
-This year the course will concentrate on music from the Baroque and Classical periods.
-Listening, term paper, concert attendance.
-Mr. C. Kaiser.

-232 An Introduction to Music Literature.
-S, core.
-A course similar to 231 but with different content.
-Includes the music of representative composers of the Romantic and

-Modern-Contemporary periods.
-Listening, term paper, concert attendance.
-Mr. C. Kaiser.

-233 History of Music.
-F, core.
 A study of the art of music from its origins through the Baroque.
 Score studies, listening repertory, and reading.
-Mr. C. Stapert.

-234 History of Music.
+Mr. C. Stapert. - 234 History of Music.
 S, core.
 A study of the art of music from Bach to the present.
 Score studies, listening repertory, and reading.
-Staff.

-235 Chamber Music.
+Staff. - 235 Chamber Music.
 F odd years, core.
 A general course designed to provide the historical and musical background necessary for perceptive listening to music for small ensembles.
 The Cayvan Collection of recordings and scores will be used to give the student an insight into music written for trios, quartets, and quintets of string or wind instruments.
-Not offered 1981-82.

-236 Church Music.
-F and S core.
-A historical survey of the worship music of the Hebrews, early Christian church, the Roman church, and the churches of the Reformation.
-Principles of appropriate worship music are discussed in the light of the history of church music.
-Recommended for pre-seminary students.
-Mr. J. Hamersma.

-237 Conducting.
-S, half course.
-A course in basic, general conducting, normally taken in the sophomore year.
-Prerequisite: 103 or its equivalent.
-Mr. D. De Young.

-241 American Popular and Traditional Music.
+Not offered 1982-83. - 236 The Enjoyment of Church Music.
+F, core.
+How is music useful to the church, what ought one to listen for in church music, by what criteria should church music be judged, how is one to worship by means of music, and how is church music to be enjoyed?
+Lectures, discussions, readings, record listening, and church services.
+Open to freshmen.
+Mr. J. Hamersma. - 241 American Popular and Traditional Music.
 F and S, core.
 A survey of four basic genres of popular American music showing their roots in European art music and in American folk music, particularly in country music, folk music, blues and jazz, and rock.
 Mr. J. Worst.